benwaffle/the-vala-manual/en/getting_started.md

 }
 ```

-Store the code in a file whose name ends in ".vala", such as `hello.vala`, and compile it with the command:
+The source code for Vala programs are stored in one or more UTF-8 encoded text files with the extension ".vala", such as `hello.vala`.
+Simple programs like the one above can be compiled with a command like:

 `valac -o hello hello.vala`